kg-construct/exectool/README.md

 You can list all cases from a certain root folder with:

 ```
-bench-executor list
+exectool list
 ```

 By default, the root directory is set to the current working directory.
 If you want to set a different one, use the `--root` argument:

 ```
-bench-executor list --root=/path/to/your/cases
+exectool list --root=/path/to/your/cases
 ```

 ### Running all cases